ThotAlion/BLDC-design-help/README.md

 [![Alt text](https://img.youtube.com/vi/h77mSkhAOiY/0.jpg)](https://www.youtube.com/watch?v=h77mSkhAOiY)

+### Motor control with pygame

+The folder MotorControl contains a Python3 script to control a brushless motor with a Tinymovr controller.
+Change the name of the serial port in the script before starting.

+The key hacks are :
+- Up arrow : hold position
+- right arrow : decrease and hold position
+- left arrow : increase and hold position
+- z : set current position as zero
+- c : calibrate
+- r : reset the controller
+- p : oscillate position between max and min current
+- space : soft emergency stop

 ### With a belt reductor

 The belt reductor design is under progress, based on [Open Dynamic Robot Initiative](https://github.com/open-dynamic-robot-initiative)